 Political activism Eric S. Raymond - Wikipedia, the free encyclopedia - Mozilla Fir.
 Eric Steven Raymond (born December 4, 1957), often referred to as ESR, is an American computer programmer, author and open source software advocate.

 After the 1997 publication of The Cathedral and the Bazaar, Raymond was for a number of years frequently quoted as an unofficial spokesman for the open source movement.
 He is also known for his work on the popular Roguelike game Nethack for which he wrote the Guidebook, in addition to being a member of the "Dev-Team".
 More recently, he is recognized in certain circles for his 1990 edit and later updates of the Jargon File, currently in print as the The New Hacker's Dictionary.
 Biography Born in Boston, Massachusetts, USA 1957, Raymond lived in Venezuela as a child.
 His family moved to Pennsylvania, USA in 1971.
 Raymond said in an interview that his cerebral palsy motivated him to go into computing.
 Raymond has spoken in more than fifteen countries on six continents, including a lecture at Microsoft.

 The Cathedral and the Bazaar.
 Copyright © 2000 Eric S.

 He is the son of journalists Anna and Nils Torvalds, and the grandson of poet Ole Torvalds.
+Both of his parents were campus radicals at the University of Helsinki in the 1960s.
 Jimmy Wales.